 Details: 140 Bohemian Highway, Freestone, 707-874-2938.

 This little hideaway amid the majestic old growth redwoods on the Russian River is one of West County’s best-kept secrets.

-It’s an Inn, but also an enclave of great baking, turning out a jaw-dropping, mouthwatering array of fresh-baked-daily breads like rustic baguettes, traditional French, Pugliese, seeded sourdough, and French sourdough.
+It’s an Inn, but also an enclave of great baking, turning out a jaw-dropping, mouthwatering array of baked-fresh-daily breads like rustic baguettes, traditional French, Pugliese, seeded sourdough, and French sourdough.

 Depending on the whims of the baker-owners Mark and Elizabeth Weiss, there may be garlic-rosemary and kalamata olive-rosemary loaves, Parmesan focaccia, New York deli rye, 9–grain whole wheat, Italian ciabatta, onion rolls, or breads like buttermilk potato, semolina raisin, pumpernickel rye, and cinnamon-raisin swirl.

 Then, there are lavish temptations of muffins, cinnamon rolls, buttermilk blueberry scones, croissants, lemon bars, apple coffeecake, cookies, fruit tarts, turnovers, fougasse, double chocolate brownies, biscotti, palmiers, Danish and so much more that your belly is guaranteed to rumble just thinking about it.